Let’s go to Maheshwar महेश्वर to #Xplorebharat

 As I already told you that my saree shopping bought me to this beautiful town.
 A 400-year old hand-woven creation, it was first commissioned by Rani Ahilyabai Holkar.
 A center of handloom weaving since the 5th century, Maheshwar has been producing the exquisite Maheshwari saris and fabric.

-The fabric is dyed in natural colors, giving them a vibrant look; zari and brocade enhance the sari’s richness and appeal.
+The fabric gets a vibrant look due to natural color dying, also the zari and brocade enhance the sari’s richness and appeal.

 A maheshwari saree was a must buy before I leave with fond memories of this small but very beautiful city of Maheshwar.